haysacks/spot-the-coin/README.md

 The ensemble model that is based on the average prediction of these 3 models can be built by running `ensemble_model.ipynb` in the folder `models`.
 The variable `model_path` is to be defined as the path of the folder which contains the 3 models above.

 #### Knowledge distillation
-The performance of the base MobileNetV2 model without knowledge distillation can be asssessed by running `mobilenet_model.ipynb` in the folder `knowledge_distillation`, which will train a MobileNetV2 model from scratch.
+The performance of the base MobileNetV2 model without knowledge distillation can be asssessed by running `mobilenet_model.ipynb` in the folder `knowledge-distillation`, which will train a MobileNetV2 model from scratch.

-To perform knowledge distillation to train a student MobileNetV2 model, run `knowledge_distillation.ipynb` in the folder `knowledge_distillation`.
+To perform knowledge distillation to train a student MobileNetV2 model, run `knowledge_distillation.ipynb` in the folder `knowledge-distillation`.
 The variable `teacher_model_path` is to be defined as the path of the pre-trained ensemble model from before.

 ### Running the Android application
 Our Android application is a modification of the repos [ML Kit Showcase App with Material Design](https://github.com/firebase/mlkit-material-android) and [Bangkit Image Classifier Example](https://github.com/esafirm/bangkit-image-classifier-example).
 These are the steps to build and run the app: